+62 + area code or 8xx mobile number

 If the destination is a direct family or personal number, the mobile price is often the better place to start.

-Indonesia routes are often practical and geographically spread out.
+Indonesia calls are often practical and geographically spread out.
 People use them for family calls, suppliers, travel fixes, schools, and service desks across a country that runs on more than one local time reference.
-That makes timing guidance and route-type clarity more useful than generic cheap-calls language.
+That makes timing guidance and landline/mobile clarity more useful than generic cheap-calls language.

 Rates for calling Indonesia